Support Brokerage Development

 We aim to explore processes through which we can identify and mobilise the natural sources of relationships and support that are latent in every community.
 This will include;

-- Serving as a “clearinghouse” for resources this means creating a space that people, families and organizations in the local community can contact to quickly find out what resources are available or to get connected with various community groups.
+- Serving as a “clearinghouse” for resources this means creating a space that people, families and organisations in the local community can contact to quickly find out what resources are available or to get connected with various community groups.

 - Developing a comprehensive directory of local community resources, that can be continually updated and which will serve as a guide to the person’s local community.
 We will use routines of ‘community mapping’ to create and maintain this resource.